openfoodfacts/openfoodfacts-server/docs/dev/how-to-use-gitpod.md

 [github-codespaces]: https://github.com/features/codespaces

 **Remark:** for some Linux distributions, the port 80 is reserved.
 A workaround is to switch to port 8080: in gitpod, open the .env file and replace the line PRODUCT_OPENER_PORT=80 by PRODUCT_OPENER_PORT=8080, then replace -L 80:localhost:80 by -L 8080:localhost:8080. **Rollback the changes on .env before to make a pull request!***

+**Remark:** you will need to trust the fingerprint at first connection.

-**Remark:** on MacOS, when trying to bind, you might see a bind fail.
-Remember that anyport below 1024 is reserved for the sudo user.
-You might want to add sudo to the ssh intruction.
-It will then prompt you whether you you want to trust the fingerprint.
+**Remark:** on MacOS or Linux, when trying to bind, you might see a bind fail.
+Remember that any port below 1024 is reserved for the root user.
+You might want to add `sudo` just before the ssh command.

 **Remark:** the address to connect with ssh can change after few days.
 If you get a ```Connection closed by ... port 22``` simply go back to https://gitpod.io/workspaces and copy the new address.